 If you're not getting that, it's totally fair to call it quits — but how?
 There are a lot of moving parts.
 You have to think about where and how to do it, what to say, how long to give it, and even where to go from there.

-If you're not ending a toxic relationship, the one thing to keep in mind through it all is really easy: be kind.
+not ending a toxic relationship, the one thing to keep in mind through it all is really easy: be kind.
 If you're measured, mindful, and compassionate, then the whole thing will go smoothly.
 And you're much more likely to salvage a friendship — if that's what you want.
 Here's what you have to remember.
+1 Think It Through

 Why are you breaking up?
 How do you feel?
 How sure are you?
 It's all important stuff to think about.

 You don't want there to be any confusion. "